 Have you read the interview with Mubashir Akhtar in Professional Builder magazine’s September issue?
-The founder and inventor of ladder safety brace has been talking about ladder safety and our product
+Our founder has been talking about ladder safety and our product

 #ladder #safety #healthandsafety.
 The magazine is available at most local builders merchants UK wide.